Joseph Langland Literary Trail (litterære sti)

 And saw-winged buzzards silent, magpies, camp-robbers, blue jays,

 Bobwhites, owls, nuthatches, blackbrids!
-How would you like to see
+How would you like to

 The mourning dove making no moan